 But visiting Europe with kids doesn’t have to be arduous.
 The Old World is full of cities that seem almost purpose-built for an unforgettable family vacation.
 Here’s a selection of the best.

 The Dutch capital is a rush, and spending three days in Amsterdam is enough time to experience the city’s highlights.
 Between the ranks of colorful townhouses and the still waters of the canal-ways, the Amsterdammers are always on the move—by foot, bike, skateboard, moped, or car.
 Once you’ve adjusted to the rhythm, you’ll find this vivacious locale one of the best cities to explore on a family trip to Europe.

 You’re best off organizing a tour; such is the abundance of things to look at and learn.
 One of the most engaging subjects is kitsch/cool Amsterdam itself, and the best place to do that is at the Amsterdam Museum.
 Its multi-generational appeal is so well gauged that it even offers free family-oriented tours that, in under one hour, will explain how the piles, the port, and the coffee shops came to be.

-An excellent follow-up to the museum is a visit to the famous Floating Flower Market.
+An excellent follow-up to the museum is a visit to the famous Floating Flower Market in Amsterdam’s Centrum.
 Cleverly combining the two Dutch obsessions of barges and flowers, the market has been in existence since 1862.